Compare FREE Quotes on Cavity Wall Insulation

 uvalue-illustration

 If you’re wondering what is u-value insulation, we’ll break it down for you.
-The u-value for a cavity wall, or any material, tells you how well it is at resisting heat transfer.
-In other words, the u-value measures how well of an insulator a material is.
+The U-value for a cavity wall, or any material, tells you how well it is at resisting heat transfer.
+In other words, the U-value measures how well of an insulator a material is.

-If you notice, an improved u-value is lower in number.
-This is because the u-value shows us the rate of heat transfer per metre and hour.
-A lower u-value indicates less heat transfer, which indicates a better insulating capacity.
+If you notice, an improved U-value is lower in rate.
+As in, low U-value insulation is better at resisting heat transfer.
+This is because the U-value shows us the rate of heat transfer per metre and hour.
+A lower U-value indicates less heat transfer, which indicates a better insulating capacity.

 How do you calculate your cavity wall insulation u-value?

-Simply put, a cavity wall insulation u-value is calculated by the formula U = 1/(Sum of all R-value).
+Simply put, a cavity wall insulation U-value is calculated by the formula U = 1/(Sum of all R-value).
 In this case, the R-value is a sort of opposite of the U-value.
 So R = 1/(Sum of all U-value).
 They are inverses of each other.
 To eliminate the confusion, we've created the r-value insulation chart in the UK so you can compare and spot the differences.

 While the R-value also tells us about how good a material is at resisting heat transfer, it’s considered to be the flipped version, which means a higher R-value means the material is better at resisting heat transfer.